nikhilumadi110/Calender-Application-for-Communication-Tracking/README.md

 *   Currently all the data is stored on the local storage, so once clear the local storage data will be lost.
 *   The validation for the phone number is added as per the mentioned format in requirement document.
 *   The number of emails and phone numbers are restricted to 5, for better UI handling.

+## Deployment

+The application is deployed on Vercel: https://calender-application-for-communication-tracking-kn70xn3o5.vercel.app